taboege/p6-Junction-Guts/README.md

 Both subs are `our`-scoped inside `Junction::Guts`.
 We neither `augment` the Junction class nor export any subs.
 This is to avoid messing with the Junction autothreading.
 As soon as a multi sub has a candidate that successfully matches `Junction`, every junction is sucked into this candidate and it can't forward the sub call to its eigenstates, making junctions useless for all other candidates of that sub.
 See the [Junction documentation](https://docs.perl6.org/type/Junction) for details.

-Also see the [ADMONITION](#ADMONITION) section below the detailed module description for why this rather ugly interface is not all too bad.
+Also see the [ADMONITION](#ADMONITION) section below the detailed module description for why this rather ugly interface may be huffmanized just right.

 our sub list
 ------------